RVel37/validation-dataset/README.md

+# Validation Dataset

 This project (work in progress) aims to create a validation dataset by using [BamSurgeon](https://github.com/adamewing/bamsurgeon), which allows for mutations to be spiked into existing BAM files.
 Using "frankenBAM" samples for validation purposes allows laboratories to validate hundreds of variants within one sample, saving significant time and computational power.

-1. Obtain variant list
+## 1. Obtain variant list

 A list of pathogenic/likely pathogenic variants previously identified in the laboratory and their metadata was generated using Crystal Reports.
 Resulting file is a `csv`.

-2. Convert dataset into format compatible with BamSurgeon
+## 2. Convert dataset into format compatible with BamSurgeon

 In order to use these variants as our BamSurgeon input, they must be formatted as a BED file with columns:
 `chr    start   end VAF alt`